milanmilosev/nunjucks-starter-pack/README.md

 ## Example
-Set the page and heading title from parent page.
+Set the page title and heading from parent.
 ![alt text](https://raw.githubusercontent.com/milanmilosev/nunjucks-starter-pack/master/app/img/changing%20the%20page%20title.gif)

 ## For more information